-A: COB (chip on board) LEDs consist of up to 100 LEDs packaged in a tight bundle to maximize light output from a small area.
+A: COB (chip on board) LEDs consist of many LEDs packaged in a tight bundle to maximize light output from a small area.
 When spaced appropriately, COBs provide the same coverage as an HPS bulb and generate much less heat and can be adjusted to suit any grow space.

-We use Cree CXB3590, Citizen CLU048 and Vero29 COBs exclusively as they most closely mimic the spectral output of the McCree Spectrum.
+We use Vero29 COBs exclusively as they most closely mimic the spectral output of the McCree Spectrum.
 Providing bright white light in all wavelengths between 400-800 nM, instead of just at the Chlorophyll A&B peaks as in red and blue LED fixtures, gives the energy required for all the plant’s physiological responses.

-Q: What is the difference between the Citizen CLU048, Cree CXB3590 and Vero29 COB LEDs?
+Q: What is the difference between COB LEDs?

 Q: What is the right light for full cycle, vegetative and flowering?

-A: All of our lights, unless denoted, are designed for full cycle usage.
+A: All of our lights are designed for full cycle usage.
 The operating height and power output will vary according to the stage of growing you are currently in.
-We recommend 3500K for full cycle usage (generally) and 4000K - 5000K for vegetative growing only.
+We recommend 3500K for full cycle usage (seed/clone through flower/harvest).

-We also offer a color temperature for flowering only - the Vero products come in a 1750K color temperature (optional), which has a lot of red spectrum for flowering size and growth.
+We also offer color temperatures for dedicated flowering - the Vero products come in a 3000K as well as 1750K color temperature, which has a lot of red spectrum for flowering size and growth.

 Q: What color temperature should I choose?